![]() |

 With the Molinspiration virtual screening toolkit miscreen one can easily develop a screening engine for arbitrary target, provided that several active ligands (in the extreme case only single ligand) are known.
 No information about 3D structure of the target or the binding mode is necessary.
 With the trained model it is possible to screen large libraries of hundreds of thousands of molecules in less than hour, to identify molecules with highest chance to become active drugs or pesticides.

-These graphs prove that Molinspiration virtual screening methodology very efficiently separates molecules with good drug-likeness from inactive structures.
+These graphs prove that Molinspiration virtual screening methodology efficiently separates molecules with good drug-likeness from inactive structures.

 Molinspiration Home Interactive calculation of bioactivity Virtual screening validation